Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: 95 GeV Excess

-To salvage the scenario, we introduce additional generations of $\eta$ to enhance the contribution to $H_{\text{SM}}\rightarrow\gamma \gamma$.
-This augmentation allows for the explanation of both the SM Higgs signal strength, the observed 95 GeV diphoton signal strength, and the W-mass anomaly.
-As depicted in Fig. \ref{fig:2genmetarvsmetap}, it becomes evident that with two generations of $\eta$, the mass of which we assume to be the same, it is possible to simultaneously account for the 95 GeV signal strength and SM Higgs signal strength, which is shown by the black star-shaped points in the figure.
-This constrains the charged scalar mass approximately in the range of $\sim[100,115]$ GeV.
-However, it is important to note that no common parameter space satisfies all three criteria simultaneously, including the W-mass anomaly.
-Nevertheless, it is worth highlighting that with two generations of the inert doublet, the mass splitting between the charged and neutral components of the inert doublet is reduced to $[50, 70]$ GeV.
-Compared to Fig. \ref{fig:1genmetarvsmetap}, in Fig. \ref{fig:2genmetarvsmetap}, the W-mass region shifts upwards due to the decreased mass splitting.
-Clearly, if we can further decrease this mass splitting, we can get a common parameter space satisfying all three criteria.
-Introduction of an additional generation of inert scalar doublet makes this possible.
-The common parameter space satisfying the 95 GeV excess, SM Higgs signal strength, and W-mass anomaly simultaneously is presented in Fig. \ref{fig:3genmetarvsmetap} depicted by the red colored points.
-In this scenario, the required mass splitting between $M_{\eta^+}$ and $M_{\eta_R}$ to explain the W-mass anomaly is approximately in the range of $[42, 58]$ GeV.
-With three generations of $\eta$, the allowed mass range for $\eta^+$ based on the 95 GeV and SM Higgs diphoton signal strength is $[105,140]$ GeV, while $M_{\eta_R}$ is in the range $[62.5, 90]$ GeV.
-For simplicity, we assume that the three doublets scalars are decoupled, meaning inter-generation mixings are absent.
+To salvage the scenario, we introduce additional generation of $\eta$ to enhance the contribution to $H_{\text{SM}}\rightarrow\gamma \gamma$ for larger $M_{\eta^+}$ masses.
+This augmentation allows the explanation of the SM Higgs signal strength, the observed 95 GeV diphoton signal strength, and the W-mass anomaly simultaneously.
+The common parameter space satisfying the 95 GeV excess, SM Higgs signal strength, and W-mass anomaly simultaneously is presented in Fig. \ref{fig:2genmetarvsmetap}, depicted by the red colored points.
+The grey-colored points satisfy only the 95 GeV excess, while the black-colored stars satisfy the 95 GeV excess and SM Higgs signal strength, and the cyan-colored points satisfy the $W$-mass anomaly.
+As depicted in Fig. \ref{fig:2genmetarvsmetap}, the charged scalar mass is constrained to lie approximately in the range of $\sim[120,190]$ GeV.
+It is worth highlighting that with two generations of the inert doublet, the mass splitting between the charged and neutral components of the inert doublet is reduced to $[50, 70]$ GeV to explain the $W$ mass anomaly.
+Compared to Fig. \ref{fig:1genmetarvsmetap}, in Fig. \ref{fig:2genmetarvsmetap}, the W-mass favored region shifts upwards due to the decreased mass splitting.
+With two generations of $\eta$, the allowed mass range for $\eta^+$ based on the 95 GeV and SM Higgs to diphoton signal strength is $[120,190]$ GeV, while $M_{\eta_R}$ is in the range $[62.5, 120]$ GeV.
+For simplicity, we assume that the two doublets scalars are decoupled, meaning inter-generation mixings are absent.